 Ransomware is a type of malicious software (malware) built to encrypt or lock your files.
 Ransomware inhibits access to data until a ransom is paid (usually in the form of digital currency) or another recovery option is discovered to regain access to the ransomed data.
-Ransomware authors use strong encryption algorithms that lock this data, and only they have the key.
+The malware uses strong encryption algorithms that lock this data, and only they have the key.

 There are two primary forms of ransomware attacks that cyber criminals use of gain control of your data:

 Crypto ransomware blocks user access to files on their device by encrypting the files.
 Crypto ransomware attacks are successful due to the strength of the encryption that leave victims with minimal choices apart from restoring from backups or unfortunately having to pay a hefty ransom demand to get their files back.